In Vitro Fertilisation (IVF)

 Success rate of IVF

 This depends on the age of the woman.
 If the age is up to 25 then pregnancy rates of 50% are achieved.
 For ages between 25 to 35 years, then the success rate gradually decreases so that an average of 33% is common.
 However by the time a woman reaches the age of 44, then the success rate will be less than 4%.
-Related to age the other most important determinant is the baseline FSH.
-This is a blood test done in a preceding cycle between days 2 to 6 of the woman’s period.
-A value of under 10 suggests that the outcome is likely to be successful.
-However a blood level of over 15 suggests a poorer chance of pregnancy than would be expected taking into account age alone.
-A level over 50 indicates that the woman is in the menopause, by which time of course the periods will have stopped and no eggs can be collected.
+Related to age the other most important determinant is the baseline AMH.
+This is a blood test done in a preceding cycle.
+A value of over 10 suggests that there is likely to be a good egg reserve.
+However a blood level of under 5 suggests a poorer chance of pregnancy than would be expected taking into account age alone.
+A level over 50 indicates that the woman is likely to have polycystic ovaries and ovarian hyperstimulation needs to be carefully avoided by close monitoring and using an antagonist cycle with Buserelin rather than HCG as the trigger pre egg collection.

 Complications of IVF